-- Connect to the PCSA network servers and services - Use the Configuration Aide to define PCSA network connections you often make to automate the process of connecting to services - Print files on either local or remote printers - Create, edit, copy, rename, and delete DOS files stored in directories on diskettes, hard disks, virtual disks, and file service directories on either a VAX/VMS or a VAXmate server - Run applications stored on the workstation or a server - Use the Notepad desktop application to create programs to run in the DOS environment or in MS-Windows
+- Connect to the PCSA network servers and services - Use the Configuration Aide to define PCSA network connections you often make to automate the process of connecting to services - Print files on either local or remote printers - Create, edit, copy, rename, and delete DOS files stored in directories on diskettes, hard disks, virtual disks, and file service directories on either a VAX/VMS or a VAXmate server - Run applications stored on the workstation or a server

 There are some DOS commands that you can only use at the DOS prompt.
-For more information, see the MS-Windows User's Guide.
+For more information, see the Microsoft Windows User's Guide.